Governor Cleghorn

 Searched for phrases like 'laundry on each floor', 'laundry room on every floor', and 'community laundry'.
 All listings instead highlight in-unit laundry, with no indication of floor-by-floor shared facilities.
 Based on this absence, it is moderately likely that there is no community laundry on every floor.

-Parking is strongly supported across the listings: at least 6 remarks mention it directly, including phrases like "secured dedicated parking stall," "secure covered parking stall," "1 assigned parking stall," and "one covered parking stall."
-The evidence is consistent across multiple agents and does not look like a one-off checkbox error.
+Parking is strongly supported across the listings and current MLS data: 10/10 listings include parking-related feature codes, and at least 8 remarks mention a parking stall or parking directly.
+Key phrases include "1 dedicated parking stall," "secure covered parking stall," "secured dedicated parking stall," and "one covered parking stall."

 Across all reviewed listings, there is no MLS checkbox for EV charging and no textual reference to EV or Tesla charging.
 Given that such a feature is typically highlighted when present, the evidence strongly suggests the building does not offer EV charging stations.